How are trials conducted?

 Most cases for the recovery of money can be heard in small claims court.
 Cases include damages from an automobile accident, a security deposit from a landlord, or breach of a contract.
 Under Texas law, collections cases and claim assignments cannot be heard in small claims court.

 We recommend contacting the Collingsworth County court clerk before proceeding down to the courthouse to file your action.
 The clerk is knowledgeable at all of the procedures and will be able to inform you of any specific local procedures for Collingsworth County.
 We recommend calling the clerk’s office to ensure the courthouse is open.
 While the clerk can help you with procedural issues, the clerk is not able to give legal advice.
 They will direct you to an attorney if answering your question would require that.

 Are Appeals Allowed?

 A plaintiff cannot demand more than $10,000 in their action.
 (Texas Government Code 28.093).
-Additionally, a small claims court plaintiff can only ask the court for monetary relief.
-You cannot seek injunctive relief.
-For example, if you pay a painter $1,000 to paint your house and the painter does not even begin, you cannot ask the court to issue an order for the painter to paint your house.
+Small claims parties can only recover money.
+You are unable to seek injunctive or equitable relief.
+Say your landscaper breaks a sprinkler head.
+You can ask the court for money to replace the sprinkler head, but you cannot ask the court for an order requiring the landscaper to physically replace the sprinkler head.
 You could only ask the court for an award of money.

 Collingsworth County Court Locations